Quality guitars at “budget” prices or cheap Gibson knock-offs? – Every guitar player’s dilemma when it comes to Epiphone guitars.

 Let’s just say an Epiphone simply doesn’t sing as well as a Gibson!

 But then again, I would say tuning is better on an Epiphone than on a Gibson Les Paul.
-There’s always something about the G string that’s off with my Gibson Les Paul.
+Something about the G string is always off with my Gibson Les Paul.
 Upon closer inspection, I suspect it’s the angle of the headstock.

 The Gibson Les Paul is angled at 17 degrees while the Epiphone has a more conservative 14 degrees.
 This could also explain why the Gibson Les Paul sustains better than the Epiphone.